 Having successfully navigated the entire development process, including planning, construction, commissioning, and operationalisation, the Walpoles now aim to consolidate their achievements.
+They will make minor adjustments to fittings in the freestalls and dairy, such as installing sprinklers and fans, and implement a rooftop solar system.
 Clear operating procedures and comprehensive job descriptions for the farm team will be finalised and documented in a manual, incorporating the valuable insights gained from managing the facilities more efficiently.
 Integration of data streams from the cows' collars and milk meters is also on the agenda to fully leverage these technologies for early identification and management of at-risk cows using the automatic draft system in the dairy.

 Initially, Mark and Kate had planned to commence phase two of the project, which involves constructing the third and fourth 1,000 cow freestalls, after a three to four-year interval.
-However, they are now contemplating an earlier start, recognising that expanding the cow population from 2,000 to 4,000 will effectively double their milk production and income, significantly reducing the development's payback period.
+However, they are now contemplating an earlier start, recognising that expanding the cow population from 2,000 to 4,000 will effectively double their milk production and income, significantly reducing the development's payback period to approximately five-seven years.